s5uishida/free5gc_ueransim_vpp_upf_dpdk_sample_config/README.md

 The network interfaces of each VM are as follows.
 **Note.
 Do not enable(up) any devices that will be under the control of DPDK.
-These devices will be enabled and set IP addresses in the `init.conf` file of VPP-UPF.**
+These devices will be enabled and set IP addresses in the `init.conf` file of UPG-VPP.**
 | VM | Device | Model | Linux Bridge | IP address | Interface | Under DPDK |
 | --- | --- | --- | --- | --- | --- | --- |
 | VM1 | ens18 | VirtIO | vmbr1 | 10.0.0.141/24 | (NAPT NW) | -- |